-· Can Indeterminacy and Self-Fulfilling Expectations Help Explain International Business Cycles?
-(Joint with Stephen McKnight, El Colegio de México)
+· Endogenous Fluctuations and International Business Cycles (joint with Stephen McKnight, El Colegio de México)

 In the US tradeable output is more volatile than nontradeable output.
 If we use a "new open economy" model to understand why, we find that it is so because tradeable output is more responsive to domestic monetary shocks.

 Much shorter version published as: Povoledo, Laura.
 A Note on the Volatility of the Tradeable and Nontradeable Sectors.
 Macroeconomic Dynamics (2013).

 · Can producer currency pricing models generate volatile real exchange rates?

 Low elasticities of substitution can replace full local currency pricing as a way to generate real exchange rates that are as volatile as in the data.
 Economics Letters (2012).

 · Does Asia’s choice of exchange rate regime affect Europe’s exposure to US shocks?
 Joint with Bojan Markovic (National Bank of Serbia)

 Using a three-country model, we find that if Asia decides to peg her exchange rate to the dollar, the impact of US shocks on European output and inflation is likely to increase.
 This suggests that the shock-insulation property of floating exchange rates extends beyond the two country whose currency is free to move.
 Economic Issues (2011).